 Article Translations: (Spanish)

-Stretch marks happen when the skin is pulled by rapid growth or stretching.
-Although the skin is usually fairly elastic, when it's overstretched, the normal production of collagen (the major protein that makes up the connective tissue in your skin) is disrupted.
-As a result, scars called stretch marks may form.
+Stretch marks are fine lines in the skin that happen when quick growth or weight gain stretches the skin (like during puberty).
+Skin is usually fairly stretchy, but when it's overstretched, the normal production of collagen (the major protein that makes up the tissue in skin) is disrupted.
+As a result, the skin can develop stretch marks.

 At first, stretch marks may show up as reddish or purplish lines that can look indented and have a different texture from the skin around them.
 Stretch marks often turn lighter and almost disappear over time.